vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 We add a rule that checks a card's label, and changes the indicator to the color associated with that label.

-For example, we know that our "Offline" label is green in Trello.
+For example, we know that in Trello, our "Offline" label is green.
 So, we add a conditional formatting rule that says, "If the label is 'Offline', then turn the indicator green."

 ![image](/assets/2023-10-04/080.png)

 ### Add move and delete buttons

+We use a button control for our move and delete buttons.
 We make our buttons functional by adding a tapped event.
-A tapped event is a script that executes when the button is tapped.

 ![image](/assets/2023-10-04/090.png)